arabesqueai/lisbon/README.md

 ## Deviations from the source implementation

-1. As with `scikit-learn`'s modification, the order of labels are flipped
+1. As with `scikit-learn`'s modification, the order of labels are flipped to be consistent with the rest of the `scikit-learn` family
    - `liblinear` uses [+1, -1] ordering
    - `scikit-learn` uses [-1, +1] ordering
+2. Uses a MT19937 + tweaked Lemire post-processor to generate a random number within range

 ## Why is lisbon faster